OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-S/ShineWiFi-S.md

 ### Modbus Communication

-Then, the ShineWiFi-S is the Mobus master, while the inverter responds to Modbus Address #1 at 9600 Baud, 8N1
+Then, the ShineWiFi-S is the Modbus master, while the inverter responds to Modbus address #1 at 9600 Baud, 8N1

 Modbus Protocol description v3.05 dated 2013 seems to be applicable.